A new version of the website is now available and for the guest section, it is slightly different from the previous version in appearance :

 - On February 3.
 2014, a new INFOWEB16 is written by Jean H. Huber and published online after an exclusivity period to members (on Aphyosemion revised and not split, with 2 new subgenera).

 - On January 16.
-2014, the (remarkable) description of a new unique and scaleless Aphanius from Iran by Teimori, Esmaeili, Erpenbeck & Reichenbacher is shown online for early view (not yet ICZN-officially published (see FAQ on coamazonicus, do not publicize the name, please).
+2014, the (remarkable) description of a new unique and scaleless Aphanius from Iran by Teimori, Esmaeili, Erpenbeck & Reichenbacher is shown online for early view (not yet ICZN-officially published (see also FAQ on coamazonicus), finally published mid-May as Aphanius furcatus).

 - On January 7.
 2014, the description of Hypsolebias coamazonicus (K-D maintained in Simpsonichthys) from Parnaiba River basin is ICZN-officially published after an online early view in August 2013 (FAQ).